 Shoplifting may seem like a harmless and inconsequential offense, but in reality, a conviction for petit theft or retail theft will result in serious penalties.
 If you have been arrested for shoplifting in Brooksville, Spring Hill, North Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, Bushnell, or the surrounding areas, contact experienced Hernando County property crime defense lawyer Ashley Aulls.

-Inspired to serve clients like you by a family history of successful legal professionals and backed by over 15 years of experience, Ashley Aulls knows what it takes to construct a comprehensive, customized defense to your Brooksville area retail theft charges.
+Inspired to serve clients like you by a family history of successful legal professionals and backed by over 2o years of experience, Ashley Aulls knows what it takes to construct a comprehensive, customized defense to your Brooksville area retail theft charges.
 Additionally, he is passionate about making sure there is open communication with his clients, and that they are educated on their charges.
-To find out more about what Ashley M. Aulls, P.A. can do for your Hernando County shoplifting charges, call (352) 593-4115 today and schedule your initial case consultation.
+To find out more about what The Law Office of Ashley Aulls, P.A. can do for your Hernando County shoplifting charges, call (352) 593-4115 today and schedule your initial case consultation.

 Shoplifting and Retail Theft Defined in Florida